Bicycles & Bricks, Vision & Determination

 MEM is one of the most active and widespread democratic pedagogies to be found in any country today.
 Remarkably, it emerged out of repression and consequent struggles for freedom, in a Portugal marked by a dictatorial regime that lasted almost half a century (1926 -1974).
 This oppressive rule, which ended with a democratic revolution, was pivotal in establishing democracy as a national aspiration for both education and society and consequently, a political period, which inspired those who were looking for progressive alternatives.
 In MEM, learning and teaching focus on the socio-cultural development of sciences, techniques, arts and everyday life, within the spirit of communication and cooperation between all stakeholders in education.
 The organisation of work and learning is based on a dialogic and cooperated system in which structures of educational cooperation, communication, and democratic participation inform each other in a reciprocal relationship, and education is defined as a shared journey towards active and democratic citizenship where everyone teaches and everyone learns.

 Dr. Diana Sousa is Senior Teaching Fellow at UCL Institute of Education, University College London.
 She previously worked as an educator in a variety of early childhood settings and, her particular research interest is the place of democracy in early childhood education.

 Where now and how?
 Panel and Discussion with Peter Moss, Karyn Callaghan, Dr. Christine Merrick and others.

-This is planned as a powerful plenary to the week, collecting new reflections and gathering new ideas for direction, personal professional work, and wider influence.
+This is planned as a powerful plenary to the series, collecting new reflections and gathering new ideas for direction, personal professional work, and wider influence.